MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 > {: .error}
 {: .solution}

-[10] You might have noticed that we don't have both CO2 data _and_ R&D data for all years.
-Filter the merged dataset so that you only keep country/year combinations that have both CO2 and R&D data (i.e., only keep rows for which CO2 and R&D values are not missing). **HINT:** Search the internet for the use of `is.na()` and ! (the "not operator") to help you here.
+[10] You might have noticed that we don't have both CO2 data _and_ R&D data for all temperatures.
+Filter the merged dataset so that you only keep country/temperature combinations that have both CO2 and R&D data (i.e., only keep rows for which CO2 and R&D values are not missing). **HINT:** Search the internet for the use of `is.na()` and ! (the "not operator") to help you here.

 > ## Solution
 >